zer0Kerbal/PiratesoftheKeribbean/readme.md

 _Where there is space there are space pirates._

-This part addon contains twenty (20) parts and three (3) unique IVA's, all with pirate aesthetics.
+This part addon contains the original twenty (20) and three (3) new parts along with three (3) unique IVA's, all with pirate aesthetics.
 For Kerbal Space Program.

 ## By [`zer0Kerbal`][zedK], originally by [`GagaX`][auth-link]